harness/developer-hub/docs/artifact-registry/platform-integrations/cd-ar-integrations.md

 ---
 title: Artifact Registry and Continuous Delivery
-description: Deep dive into the native integrations between the Artifact Registry and Continuous Delivery modules.
+description: Deep dive into the native integrations between the Artifact Registry and Continuous Delivery module.
 sidebar_position: 10
 ---

 Learn how to use Artifact Registry with the Continuous Delivery (CD) module.

-## Integrated Sources
+## Integrated Artifact Sources

 Artifact Registry is a [native artifact source](/docs/continuous-delivery/x-platform-cd-features/services/artifact-sources) for [CD services](/docs/continuous-delivery/x-platform-cd-features/services/services-overview).